karthikeyan9952/Flutter_Communication_App/README.md

 Key Features
 Video Calls: Connect with friends, family, or colleagues through high-quality video calls.
 Enjoy face-to-face conversations and stay connected regardless of the distance.

-Voice Calls: Make crystal-clear voice calls to individuals or groups.
+# Voice Calls: Make crystal-clear voice calls to individuals or groups.
 Whether it's a quick catch-up or a conference call, this app ensures reliable and smooth audio communication.

 Text Chat: Send instant messages to individuals or groups in real-time.
 Stay connected with your contacts through a seamless and user-friendly text chat interface.

 Multi-platform Support: Built using Flutter, this app is compatible with both Android and iOS platforms, ensuring broad accessibility and convenience for users on different devices.

 Real-time Updates: Receive instant notifications for incoming calls, messages, and other important events.
 Stay informed and connected with your contacts at all times.

-User-friendly Interface: The app features an intuitive and visually appealing user interface, making it easy for users of all levels of technical expertise to navigate and utilize its functionalities.

 Secure Communication: Prioritizing user privacy and data security, this app employs robust encryption and authentication mechanisms to ensure secure and confidential communication.